ACT Prep and Tutoring in St. Louis

 Here at Mackler Associates, we understand exactly what the ACT entails and have the tools and resources to help students understand it as well.
 First of all, we want to see your student succeed, and students can tell this, which makes them want to succeed too.
 Second, we cater the individual to a standardized test, something that is essential to success but can be an incredibly difficult task.
 We have worked with hundreds of students with vastly different abilities and profiles, and yet at the end of the program, these students see success and real results.
 Visit the College Prep Case Studies to see how very different types of students worked with us to meet their ACT test goals.

 In our performance-based world, we try to measure success objectively, and that means testing.
 Starting in elementary school and extending to graduate school, students face an alphabet soup of tests – ISEE, SSAT, SAT, ACT, GRE, GMAT, LSAT, MCAT.
 Consequently, many students feel a general, continuing and growing sense of unease about testing.
 Some feel anxious.
 Some express outright panic.
 That’s where we come in.
 Anxiety and feelings of panic can cause test scores to plummet.
 No matter how much someone prepares for a test if all they can think about is how they have to perform well or else they won’t succeed at their goals, they aren’t going to do well.
 So not only will we help students with actual test material, we will help to boost their confidence in the process.
-This way, these students have the highest chance of success.
+This way, with our St. Louis tutoring, these students have the highest chance of success.